VMD121199/road-sign-detection/README.md

 ## Overview

-This project aims to develop a robust and accurate road sign detection system using PyTorch, Tensorflow and Yolov5.
+This project aims to develop a robust and accurate road sign detection system using PyTorch, Tensorflow, and Yolov8.
 The system is designed to identify and locate various types of road signs in images and video streams, contributing to enhanced road safety and autonomous driving capabilities.

 ## Features